grincon0/Pixel_Smash/README.md

 4. Game will now be playable via `localhost:3000`.

-NOTE: Only Single player and Sound Test modes are accessible locally.
+NOTE: Only the `Single player` and `Sound Test` modes are accessible locally.

 **Rough Breakdown of Tasks**